 Er guo tou means “second distillation” (literally “head of the second pot”), which is meant to describe its level of purity.
-It is a strong, clear spirit which takes six months to produce and is usually flavored with walnuts, longans, jujubes, ginseng, and/or sugar.
+It is a light aroma (清香) baijiu that takes six months to produce and is usually flavored with walnuts, longans, jujubes, ginseng, and/or sugar.
 At over 60% alcohol it is eye-poppingly strong if taken straight.

 Cheap and particularly popular among blue-collar workers across northern and northeastern China, is is one of the most commonly drunk baijius in Beijing and thus has a deep association with China’s capital.

 Pijiu: An Ale For All Your Ills

 Typically pilsner lagers, Chinese beer comes in bottles larger than what are standard in many Western countries.
-With your average Budweiser bottle coming in at about 350 ml, it is easily overshadowed by the 500-750 ml bottles of Chinese brew.
+With your average straight-out-of-Missouri Budweiser bottle measuring in at about 350 ml, it is easily overshadowed by the 500-750 ml bottles of Chinese brew.

 Tsingtao is the nation’s #1 fizzy export, and has a huge domestic following as well.
 Brewed in the city of its moniker, Qingdao, Shandong, it is widely available and is generally quite cheap.
 Like its distant cousin, baijiu, Chinese beer also has a plethora of brands to choose from, and most locals have their intra-city/province label of choice.

 In most mom & pop restaurants you’ll pay 5-10 RMB per bottle, with the price rising to 10-30 RMB at bars and clubs.
 Shops will often sell the cheap brands for 2-5 RMB, but may charge you a bottle deposit (often just written on random bits of cut-up cardboard) to assure you’ll bring the bottles back to them.

 Wine has exploded in China in recent years.
 In most major cities you’ll be able to find a selection of red (hóng pú táo jiǔ or simply hóng jiǔ) and white (bái pú táo jiǔ) wines.